GetDKAN/dkan_starter/docs/introduction/dkan-starter-annotated.rst

 aliases.local.php
 ~~~~~~~~~~~~~~~~~

 Houses local aliases for your project.
-This file is set by running ``ahoy site name``.
+This file is set by running ``ahoy utils name``.

 custom.ahoy.yml
 ~~~~~~~~~~~~~~~